 Investing in an SAP ERP is a sizable but worthwhile expenditure for your business.
 Extending that investment to make it work for (and improve) your e-commerce experience is a no-brainer, especially when you can count on SAP e-commerce to provide a centralized data hub for your business and for your web store.

 Your SAP ERP system is extremely complex.
 Depending on your industry, it could be where you manage business-critical logic and data concerning, ordering processes, accounting, supply chain management, procurement management, supply relationship management and more.
-There is a lot of data and logic stored there that you need to use if you want your web store to accurately reflect all your commercial processes (which is why SAP-integrated e-commerce is a foolproof solution for many businesses).
+There is a lot of data and logic stored there that you need to use if you want your web store to accurately reflect all your commercial processes.
+This is why SAP-integrated e-commerce is a foolproof solution for many businesses.

 How do you make large amounts of data from your ERP available in your web store, without sacrificing its look and feel or the performance?